dbos-inc/dbos-docs/docs/api-reference/contexts.md

 readonly requiredRole: string[];
 ```

-`requiredRole` contains the list of roles required for the invoked Operon operation.
+`requiredRole` contains the list of roles required for the invoked operation.
 Access to the function will granted if the user has any role on the list.
 If the list is empty, it means there are no authorization requirements and may indicate that authentication is not required.

 ### MiddlewareContext.getConfig